ghosthets/TinyBin/README.md

 </div>
 ## Overview

-**TinyBin IDE** ek complete browser-based development environment hai microcontroller firmware ke liye.
-Ye Arduino IDE, PlatformIO, VS Code ka combination hai — lekin sirf ek browser tab mein.
-Koi installation nahi, koi setup nahi, koi database nahi.
+**TinyBin IDE** is a complete browser-based development environment for microcontroller firmware.
+It combines the power of Arduino IDE, PlatformIO, and VS Code — all within a single browser tab.
+No installations, no setup, no databases.

 ---